 |#SBATCH --mem=XG||Reserve X gigabytes of RAM for the job.|

 |#SBATCH --gres=gpu:X||Reserve X NVIDIA GPUs.
 (Only on GPU queues)|

 Create a Job Array Script

 Making a new copy of the script and then submitting each one for every input data file is time consuming.
 An alternative is to make a job array using the -t option in your submission script.
-The -t option allows many copies of the same script to be queued all at once.
+The ---aray option allows many copies of the same script to be queued all at once.
 You can use the $SLURM_ARRAY_TASK_ID to differentiate between the different jobs in the array.
-A brief example on how to do this is available at Job Array Example
+A brief example on how to do this is available at Job Arrays

 srun --pty /bin/bash